-Find out about sending a Stamp Duty Land Tax (SDLT) return, penalties for late filing and how to amend a return.
+Find out about sending a Stamp Duty Land Tax (SDLT) return, late filing penalties, amending a return and applying for a refund.

-The effective date is usually the date the transfer is completed, but it can be the date the contract is ‘substantially performed’ if this is before completion.
+The effective date is usually the date the transfer completes, but it can be the date the contract is ‘substantially performed’ if this is before completion.
 ‘Substantial performance’ is when one of the following happens:

 - most of the buying price is paid — normally 90% and payment can be in cash or something else of economic value

 - the buyer is entitled to possession of the property

 - the first payment of rent is made